Cat's Cradle: Themes

 Many of Vonnegut's recurring themes are prevalent in Cat's Cradle, most notably the issues of free will and man's relation to technology.
 The former is embodied in the creation of Bokononism, an artificial religion created to make life bearable to the beleaguered inhabitants of San Lorenzo through acceptance and delight in the inevitability of everything that happens.
 The latter is demonstrated by the development and exploitation of ice-nine, which is conceived with indifference but is misused to disastrous ends.
 In his 1969 address to the American Physical Society, Vonnegut describes the inspiration behind ice-nine and its creator as the type of "old-fashioned scientist who isn't interested in people", and draws connections to nuclear weapons.

-The inspiration for ice-nine (a form of ice stable at room temperature) came indirectly from Nobel laureate Irving Langmuir.
-However, Langmuir had originally pitched the idea to H.G.
-Wells, who he was touring around the General Electric laboratories in the 1930s, who declined to use it in his fiction.
-The idea was later remembered by Langmuir’s junior colleague at GE, Bernard Vonnegut, who later mentioned it to his younger brother, Kurt (who became a publicist for GE in 1947).
-Vonnegut later recalled, "And then Wells died, and then, finally, Langmuir died.
-I thought to myself: 'Finders, keepers – the idea is mine.'"

 More topically, Cat's Cradle takes the threat of nuclear destruction in the Cold War as a major theme.
 The Cuban Missile Crisis, in which world powers collided around a small Caribbean island, bringing the world to the brink of mutual assured destruction, occurred in 1962, and much of the novel can be seen as allegorical.

 Style

-Like most of Vonnegut's work, irony, black humor, and parody are used heavily throughout.
-Cat's Cradle, despite its relatively short length, contains 127 discrete chapters.
+Like most of Vonnegut's work, irony, morbid humor, and parody are used heavily throughout.
+Cat's Cradle, despite its relatively short length, contains 127 discrete chapters, some of which are verses from the Book of Bokonon.
 Vonnegut himself claimed that his books "are essentially mosaics made up of a whole bunch of tiny little chips... and each chip is a joke."